fritzlabs/fritz-ai-android-sdk/README.md

 }
 ```

-This version of the Fritz SDK corresponded to version 7.0.0.
-Please update all dependencies to use this version.
+This version of the Fritz SDK corresponded to version 7.0.0 for `core` and `vision` modules and version 4.0.0 for individual models

 ```
 dependencies {
     implementation "ai.fritz:core:7.0.0"
     implementation "ai.fritz:vision:7.0.0"
+    implementation "ai.fritz:vision-object-detection-model-fast:4.0.0"
     ...
 }
 ```